Notting Hill is one of London’s most eclectic areas – a meeting of chi chi cafes, high-end boutiques and cool spots – not to mention that carnival.

 Read Next: Discovering Street Art in Camden

 An unusual stop during your Notting Hill visit is to the charming Electric Cinema.
-It’s one of the oldest – and dare I say the most charming – cinemas in the UK.
+It’s one of the oldest – and dare we say the most charming – cinemas in the UK.

 In fact, it’s so old that it was designed for silent films, with no sound facilities.
 Imagine the refurb that was required once “talkies” were invented some two decades later!